Nikolaiy/shop/library/Smarty/docs/api/variables/assigning.md

 <?php
 // This is effectively the same as assign()
 $smarty->append('foo', 'Fred');
-// After this line, foo will now be seen as an array in the template
+// After this line, foo will now be seen as an array in the templates
 $smarty->append('foo', 'Albert');

 $array = [1 => 'one', 2 => 'two'];